KseniiaP-20/Python_Study/README.md

 # Python_Study

-Short Tasks Carried While Studying Python
+Short tasks I have carried out while studying Python at Synergy IT Academy.
+Files are in Russian.